prathishpratt/SVD-Image-Decomposition/README.md

 The key to compression lies in selectively retaining the first k singular values and their associated columns in U and V. The truncated singular values are then utilized to reconstruct the compressed image matrix.
 This process, while introducing some loss, allows for a substantial reduction in data size, making it an efficient method for optimizing storage, transmission, and computational resources.

+Here is a GIF made from our implementation of SVD
 ![SVD](https://github.com/prathishpratt/SVD-Image-Decomposition/assets/64516584/58003c02-c1de-4d5a-aeb9-381ad6370b82)

 ## State Of The Art Approach